 Do IT projects make up a majority of your projects?
-How many resources can your organisation assign to IT projects and how competitive is the demand for resources within the organisation?
-For an organisation that is highly IT-focused or dependent, building mature, robust and comprehensive IT governance may be critical to achieving greater project success rates.
-Conversely, if IT projects are not a significant part of an organisations strategy, introducing more basic but informative governance structures may be more appropriate.
+How many resources can your organisation assign to IT projects?
+How competitive is the demand for resources within your organisation?
+If your is organisation has many IT projects, your IT governance framework needs to be mature, robust, and comprehensive.
+Conversely, if IT projects are not a significant part of the organisation’s strategy, basic but informative governance structures may be more appropriate.

 4. Scope of governance

 What is the focus of your governance strategy and activities?
-Is it centred on a single IT team, an IT department or an integration of IT governance across an entire organisation?
-Depending on your focus, IT governance maturity and complexity can also vary.
-A smaller scale and scope implementation for a small business will not have the same complexity and broad overarching reach of a multinational corporation.
+Will they only affect a single IT team, an IT department, or perhaps the integration of IT governance across the entire organisation?
+Depending on your focus, the maturity and complexity of your IT governance will vary.
+A smaller scale implementation for a small business will not have the same complexity and reach as a multinational corporation.

 5. The present and desired governance maturity

 Does your organisation have pre-existing governance practices in place?
-Are they conducive to your intended governance model or will they lead to potential resistance?
-Evaluating where your organisation’s current governance practices and maturity levels are critical to crafting an accurate and realistic plan for your IT governance implementation.
+Are they conducive to your intended IT governance model, or will they lead to potential resistance?
+Evaluating your organisation’s current governance practices and their maturity levels is critical to crafting a realistic plan for your IT governance.

-Are your stakeholders and shareholders interested or invested in IT projects and their growth?
-Are your IT projects more internally focused or externally?
-Depending on the value placed by stakeholders and shareholders for IT projects, your governance processes may have to consider greater levels of accountability, transparency, reporting, communication and collaboration with relevant parties.
+Are your stakeholders and shareholders invested in IT projects and their growth?
+Are your IT projects more internally or externally focused?
+Depending on the value placed by stakeholders and shareholders on IT projects, your IT governance framework may have to consider greater levels of accountability, transparency, reporting, communication, and collaboration with stakeholders.

 7. Endorsement and empowerment by non-IT people

-All too often IT projects and endeavours can become an ‘us vs. them’ situation.
-‘That’s a problem for the IT team’, you will hear said a lot.
-However, successful governance, particularly IT governance, is often dependent on whether there is a collective buy-in for the IT departments activities and ensuing governance practices.
-If senior management does not place a high value on IT projects, they are less likely to demand highly complex and mature IT governance structures nor would they support such levels of complexity.
+All too often, organisations dismiss IT projects as ‘problems for the IT team’.
+Successful governance is dependent on whether there is a collective buy-in on IT departments activities, and readiness to accept governance practices.
+If senior management does not place a high value on IT projects, they are less likely to demand a highly complex and mature IT governance framework.

-Implementing effective IT Governance frameworks in your organisation can take your project success rates and value generation to the next level.
-But as we mentioned, there are quite a few things you have to consider before getting started.
-If you want to see some amazing IT Governance tools in action, make sure to book a free trial with our PPM experts!
+Implementing an effective IT Governance framework in your organisation can take project success rates to the next level.
+If you want to see some amazing IT Governance tools in action, or our assistance in building one, book a free trial with pmo365‘s PPM experts!